rajg2023/rajg2023/README.md

-- 📫 Message me via github or contacts liste on my profile.
+- 📫 Message me via github or contacts listed on my profile.

 <!---